chemmedia/knowledgeworker-embedded-asset-api/README.md

 ```

 ## Deprecation
-Version 1 of knowledgeworker-embedded-asset-api is now deprecated, but will be supported until June 2020.
+Version 1 of knowledgeworker-embedded-asset-api is now deprecated, but will be supported until end of 2021.

 ## Versioning